Krishan Kant: Vice President of India (1997–2002)

 In 1997, Kant was jointly selected as the candidate for the vice presidential election by Indian National Congress and United Front.
 He defeated former Punjab chief minister Surjit Singh Barnala to become India's tenth vice president.

 During the terrorist attack on the Indian Parliament in 2001, the terrorists crashed their vehicle into Kant's car before commencing the attack.
 Kant himself was unhurt during the attack.

+2002 Presidential election

 He was considered as a potential presidential candidate prior to the 2002 election.
 However, the government and the opposition jointly nominated aerospace scientist A. P. J. Abdul Kalam instead.
 Kalam was eventually elected and took oath of office two days prior to Kant's death.